Nguyễn Tiến Linh

-Nguyễn Tiến Linh (born 20 October 1997) is a Vietnamese professional footballer who plays as a striker for V.League 1 club Công An Hồ Chí Minh City and the Vietnam national team.
+Nguyễn Tiến Linh (born 20 October 1997) is a Vietnamese professional footballer who plays as a striker for V.League 1 club Công An Hồ Chí Minh City, which he captains, and the Vietnam national team.

 In 2021, Tiến Linh was nominated by a panel of sports journalists and football experts for Best Footballer in Asia.
 He is considered one of the best Vietnamese footballers of his generation, and one of the best strikers in Southeast Asia at the moment.
 Linh won the Vietnamese Golden Ball in 2024.

 Early life

 Nguyễn Tiến Linh was born and raised in the Cẩm Hoàng commune of the Cẩm Giang district, Hải Dương, Northern Vietnam.
 At the age of 2, his mother moved to South Korea for work, leaving him alone with his father for 7 years.
 At the age of 6, he followed his father further south to Bình Dương for permanent settlement.
 His mother returned to Vietnam when he was 9 years old.

 Tiến Linh began playing football for his school team.
 At the age of 13, he followed his PE teacher's advice and participated in the trial test of Becamex Bình Dương, in which he was later admitted to the club.
 At first, he played as midfielder, but then switched to striker.